- Mice exposed to nicotine-containing e-cigarette vapor developed lung cancer within a year.

 The researchers think that nicotine is responsible for the increased risk of cancer in the mice.

 They published research last year in the same journal showing that nicotine in human lung and bladder cells can form other chemicals called nitrosamines.
-These chemicals are potential carcinogens, or cancer-causing agents, in people.
+These chemicals are

 Dr. Margarita Oks, a pulmonologist at Lenox Hill Hospital in New York City, said this study shows that e-cigarettes may also carry some of the same health risks as combustible cigarettes.